Classes and Schedules

 In addition, a few late evening time slots were added to the daily schedule (MW 7:30-8:45 p.m., TR 7-8:15 p.m., TR 8:35-9:50 p.m., TR 7-9:50 p.m.).
 The daily schedule grid (PDF) may be helpful in order to visualize these updates.

 Timeline for Updated Class Schedules

 The Registrar's Office is currently working with department chairs and program directors to gather relevant changes to day, time, classroom, and mode of teaching.
 Once all the changes have been collected and entered into the system, the online schedule will be updated.

 WebTree is scheduled to reopen Monday, July 27 at 7 a.m.
 It will remain open through Monday, August 3 at 10 a.m.
+Class schedules will be available as soon as possible, but may take up to 48 hours to appear.
 Your original WebTree preferences will still be saved, but by then, they will be attached to new day/time information and mode of teaching.

 Add/drop for returning students will be moved to Thursday, August 6 at 7 a.m. – Tuesday, August 11 at 5 p.m.
 New and transfer students can still add/drop on Monday, August 17, 7 a.m.–midnight.
 All students may also participate in regular add/drop during the first week of class.

 Faculty members are designing courses with three goals in mind:

 - A strong sense of community—we focus on safeguarding the health of others as well as ourselves; and

 - Effective learning—we choose the mode of instruction that, in these unprecedented circumstances, will be most effective given the nature of the course and the number of students enrolled.